-Just went you thought island life couldn’t get much better…
+Just when you thought island life couldn’t get much better…

 There’s more to meets the eye than the beautiful beaches of Mauritius, so let us show you what else paradise has to offer!